 Open year-round.
 Services provided depend on time of year; high season runs from early June to mid-October and from mid-December to mid-April.

-Cost$8.90/adult, free for children (under 18).
+Cost$9/adult, free for children (under 18).
 Rates valid until December 31, 2020.
 Additional rates depending on activity or service.
-You must buy your daily access right online before your visit in a national park. https://www.sepaq.com/parksaccess
+You must buy a daily access pass online before visiting a Sepaq park: www.sepaq.com/parksaccess

 ReservationsRequired for some activities